wendyverdonk93/docs/content/payments/methods/credit-and-debit-cards/user-guide/glossary.md

 ### dispute
 If a customer wants a merchant to return funds that have already been captured, the customer can request a refund.
 If the merchant refuses, the customer may request their bank to make a chargeback.
 If the merchant disagrees, they can dispute the chargeback.

-### fraud
-When a person tries to receive products without paying for them by tricking a customer or merchant.

 ### issuer
 The customer's bank, which verifies transaction information and sends funds to the collecting party.
 For credit or debit card payments, the bank issues the card.